Building a Culture of Safety and Prevention

 AHA is partnering with the CDC and the League for Innovation in the Community College on a new pilot program to train future health professionals to prevent and control infections through community colleges nationwide.

 Receive the latest news and information on this program.

-The AHA hosted a live Q & A webinar with CDC’s Dr. Michael Bell to answer frontline healthcare workers questions on providing safe care to COVID-19 patients in various settings on November 20, 2020.
+The AHA hosted a live Q & A webinar with CDC’s Dr. Michael Bell to answer frontline health care workers questions on providing safe care to COVID-19 patients in various settings.

 Project Firstline is a collaborative between CDC and a diverse group of organizations